scalikejdbc/scalikejdbc.github.io/source/documentation/connection-pool.html.md

 ### Replacing ConnectionPool on Runtime
 <hr/>

-You can replace ConnectionPool settings safely on runtime.
+ConnectionPool settings can be safely changed at runtime without disrupting existing connections:

-The old pool won't be abandoned until all the borrowed connections are closed.

 ```scala
 def doSomething = {